-- 1. Engage a third party contractor to complete a public opinion survey of Juneau residents at the end of the 2021 cruise season. - 2.
+- 1. Engage a third party contractor to complete a public opinion survey of Juneau residents at the end of the 2021 cruise season. - Docks & Harbors concurs that surveying the public is a useful exercise in developing metrics to meet expectations. - Mr. Wostmann and Mr. Etheridge agreed with the wording. - 2.
 Depending on the utility of a survey, additional surveys should be planned to gauge how management strategies are influencing public perception. - 3.
 Consider collecting data on the effects of hot berthing.